- Say thanks—just thanks—to someone in your family, for no particular reason.

 - Let your brother go first.

-- Return carts at big box stores (yours and ones other shoppers left behind).
+- Return carts at grocery and big box stores (yours and ones other shoppers left behind).

 - Make your sister’s bed one morning.
 Turn it down that night.

-- Clip coupons for mom.
-Help her find those items at the market.
+- Clip coupons together.
+Help your parent find those items at the market.

-- Pitch in: Take out the garbage after a giant family dinner, BBQ, or holiday celebration.
-Do it without complaining.
+- Pitch in: Have everyone help clearn up after a giant family dinner, BBQ, or holiday celebration.

 - Collect food and canned goods for a local food bank.
-Invite your friends to help you so you can double, triple, or quadruple the amount.
+Deliver them as a family.

-- Be kind to a classmate you don’t know.
+- Be kind to a neighbor you don’t know.

 - Deliver a compliment a day—and mean it.
-Deliver two if you see it makes friends and family happy.
+Deliver two if you see it makes someone really happy.

-- Donate musical instruments, sports equipment, and electronics you are no longer using.
+- Donate musical instruments, sports equipment, and electronics no one is using.